Credit Q&A: “Do you need a credit card to build credit?”

 But at the end of the day, revolving accounts like credit cards act as stepping stones to larger installment loans (auto loans and mortgages).

-So if you “skip” that stone, you’re going to be jumping a long way…from zero credit to a major loan.
+So if you “skip” that stone and simply rely on cash, you’re going to be jumping a long way…from zero credit to a major loan.

 It’s possible, just less conventional and more difficult.
 Of course, if you have a great job, steady income, and a ton of money in the bank, you may be able to get access to all types of loans without even bothering with a credit card.